 An excellent guide will answer all your questions, educate you on local customs and culture, and find ways to entertain you and keep your spirits high.

-All of the above was true, and more, when I went trekking in Nepal.
+All of the above was true, and more when I trekked in Nepal.

 Annapurna Sanctuary Trek in Nepal